HebID: Detecting Social Identities in Hebrew-language Political Text: Abstract

 \section{Abstract}

 Political language is deeply intertwined with social identities.
-While social identities are often shaped by specific cultural contexts and expressed through particular uses of language, existing datasets for group and identity detection are predominantly English-centric, single-label and focus on coarse identity categories.
-We introduce HebID, the first multilabel Hebrew corpus for social identity detection: 5,536 sentences from Israeli politicians’ Facebook posts (Dec 2018–Apr 2021), manually annotated for twelve nuanced social identities (e.g., Rightist, Ultra-Orthodox, Socially-oriented) grounded by survey data.
-We benchmark multilabel and single-label encoders alongside 2B–9B-parameter seq2seq LLMs, finding that Hebrew-tuned LLMs provide the best results (macro-$F_1$ = 0.74).
+While social identities are often shaped by specific cultural contexts, existing NLP datasets are predominantly English-centric and focus on coarse-grained identity categories.
+We introduce \textsc{HebID}, the first multilabel Hebrew corpus for social identity detection.
+The corpus contains 5,536 sentences from Israeli politicians’ Facebook posts (Dec 2018--Apr 2021), with each sentence manually annotated for twelve nuanced social identities (e.g., Rightist, Ultra-Orthodox, Socially-oriented) selected based on their salience in national survey data.
+We benchmark multilabel and single-label encoders alongside 2B--9B-parameter decoder LLMs, finding that Hebrew-tuned LLMs provide the best results (macro-$F_1$ = 0.74).
 We apply our classifier to politicians' Facebook posts and parliamentary speeches, evaluating differences in popularity, temporal trends, clustering patterns, and gender-related variations in identity expression.
-We utilize identity choices from a national public survey, enabling a comparison between identities portrayed in elite discourse and the public’s identity priorities.
-HebID provides a comprehensive foundation for studying social identities in Hebrew and can serve as a model for similar research in other non-English political contexts.\footnote{\url{https://github.com/guymorlan/hebid/}}
+We utilize identity choices from a national public survey, comparing the identities portrayed in elite discourse with those prioritized by the public. \textsc{HebID} provides a comprehensive foundation for studying social identities in Hebrew and can serve as a model for similar research in other non-English political contexts.\footnote{\url{https://github.com/guymorlan/hebid/}}